etler/rule/README.md

 It can be processed by another rule first

-    '.data': ->itemRule.build item for item in @list
+    '.data': ->itemRule.render item for item in @list

 #####Rules
 A rule can be another rule.